 The curriculum for the CAS general track consists of the following:

-Students in the general track may take up to two approved independent-study courses and any number of approved seminars and colloquia in lieu of the 700-level general course offerings, as long as two of their total courses are in one department.
+Students in the general track may take up to one approved independent-study course and any number of approved seminars and colloquia in lieu of the 700-level general course offerings.
 Students in the general track may take up to six credits in a biblical language at the 600 level.